E3SM-Project/perf-data/v2-overview/F-case-chrys-nodecount-sweep/readme.txt

+F-case study:

 runf.sh is the run script.
 See the comments in the file for details.

 walltime.py is a utility that runf.sh uses to estimate a job walltime.

-untar-timers.sh and grep-timers.sh collects summary data from the E3SM timers and in particular the model_timing_stats files.
+untar-fcase-timers.sh and grep-fcase-timers.sh collects summary data from the E3SM timers and in particular the model_timing_stats files.
 The output of grep-timers.sh is recorded in the timers*.txt files.

-timers0.txt: First run.
+fcase-timers0.txt: First run.
 The model_timing_stats files are not recorded because we don't use these data; the case names were not unique for easy retrieval from PACE in the future.

-timers1.txt: Second run, done because we wanted a uniquifying prefix for use in PACE.
+fcase-timers1.txt: Second run, done because we wanted a uniquifying prefix for use in PACE.
 We use these data in the paper.
   The model_timing_stats files are saved in the directory
     v2-overview-fcase-chrysalis-r0-timers
 The PACE dataset corresponding to this run is at the URL